Working With Rate Limits

 Implement proper error handling for rate limit responses:

-1async function makeAPIRequest(url) {
+1async function makeAPIRequest(url, accessToken) {

 2 const response = await fetch(url, {